Discover the best waterholes in the Blue Mountains, perfect for a peaceful swim surrounded by stunning natural scenery.

 3. Glenbrook Gorge

-If you’re a bit more adventurous and don’t mind a bit of challenging bush walking, the Glenbrook Gorge Track might be for you.
-This track first makes a steep descent to Glenbrook Creek and then continues along the creek with a few natural swimming holes to explore.
+If you’re feeling adventurous and don’t mind a challenging bushwalk, the Glenbrook Gorge Track might be just what you’re looking for.
+This track begins with a steep descent to Glenbrook Creek, then continues along the creek, offering a few natural swimming holes to explore along the way.

-The section from the car park to the creek is on a well-maintained path.
-But the track becomes much more challenging once it has reached the creek and isn’t always easy to follow.
-As such, we can only recommend this track if you’re comfortable navigating the bush and being in a somewhat remote area.
+The path from the car park to the creek is well-maintained, but once you reach the creek, the track becomes more demanding and can be difficult to follow.
+For this reason, we recommend this track only if you’re comfortable navigating bushland and spending time in a relatively remote area.

-If you are bringing children with you, Jellybean Pool and Blue Pool are much better accessible and safer options.
+If you’re bringing children, Jellybean Pool and Blue Pool are more accessible and safer options.

-The Glenbrook Gorge Track starts from the same car park where the (longer) walk to the Jellybean Pool starts.
+The Glenbrook Gorge Track starts from the same car park as the (longer) walking trail to Jellybean Pool.

-In the below map, the blue line indicates the walk from the car park to the creek.
-From there, continue hiking along the creek until you find a nice swimming hole.
-We have marked two decent pools with the letter X to give you a rough idea of their location.
+On the map below, the blue line marks the path from the car park to the creek.
+From there, follow the creek until you find a good swimming hole.
+To help you plan, we’ve marked two recommended pools with an X to indicate their approximate locations.

 Find the trailhead to Glenbrook Gorge on Google Maps.